Case study: Cowboy

 I’ve always worked with Prezly!
 Since my first PR job ever at TBWA until now with my own PR agency Two is a Crowd and I’m very happy with it.

 The day I started to work with Cowboy I convinced the team to use Prezly.
-Over the past months the PR team has grown a lot and Prezly keep all information on 1 platform for us.
+Over the past months the PR team has grown a lot and Prezly keep all information on one platform for us.

 Prezly has made it structured, professional and user-friendly to communicate internally (within the PR team) and externally with stakeholders.